Tel: 925-216-7690

 Berkeley, CA

-Therapy is an opportunity to deepen your understanding and acceptance of yourself.
-It is a collaborative process and a meeting of two unique individuals.
-Therapy is different with each client because each person has a unique inner world and language.
+Therapy is an opportunity to deepen your understanding and acceptance of yourself and looks and feels different with each client because each person has a unique inner world and language.
 This process requires courage, curiosity, and patience as we often navigate unknown territory.

 It is my experience that symptoms diminish, emotional distress decreases, and growth proceeds when clients can talk openly and honestly about their lives and feel their way through their problems with someone who is emotionally available and an empathetic listener.

 My focus on relational psychodynamic therapy means that I pay attention to how our early and most intimate relationships impact our internal world and how we relate to friends, partners, children, colleagues, and others in our present life.
-It is in part through our therapeutic relationship that we can glean important information about how you relate to others and become more aware of the ways you have learned to protect and defend yourself after getting hurt.
+It is in part through the therapeutic relationship that we can glean important information about how we relate to others and become more aware of the ways we have learned to protect and defend ourselves after getting hurt.

 I also integrate cognitive behavioral therapy (CBT) into my work.
 CBT focuses on examining your thoughts and beliefs about yourself and the world and exploring their impact on your feelings and behavior.
 The goal of CBT in my work is to develop more awareness and freedom in how you think, feel, and live.